You have no items in your shopping cart.

 Were you a Pharaoh in Egypt in your past life?
 How about his consort, or other members of the royal house?
 Well, if you can answer yes to either of these questions, you are more than likely already aware of what Egyptian cotton is.
 It is a luxurious fabric, which in the beginning, was reserved for the royalty of the land.
 Its extra-long fibers gave it a rich feel, and the garments made from it were beyond compare.

-Of the types of cotton available on the market, there are two types that should be at the top of the list if you are seeking quality linens.
+Two variety of cotton available on the market, that should be at the top of the list if you are seeking quality linens.
 Since cotton is graded by the lengths of its fibers, the types of cotton are grouped according to their fiber length.

 Widely considered to be the highest quality cotton sheets, Pima cotton and Egyptian cotton are made up of 100% cotton fibers that consist of extra-long staples (ELS) of cotton fiber.
 This promotes softness as well as breathability, resulting in a high-quality cotton fabric.